jodri-code/sysl-docs/docs/SYSlang/intro/basic/index.md

 # Using the CLI on SYStemware
 Protip: use SYStemware's Codertop for a faster experience.

-On SYStemware's Testtop, open CLI in the Shortcuts menu.
+On SYStemware's Testtop, open CLI in the Shortcuts menu after installing.

 ## [Return to Start](https://docs.pipewarp.co.uk/SYSlang/)